 Who questions much, shall learn much, and retain much.

-Our Smile Learn Excel Immersive Learning Curriculum aims to give our children the knowledge, skills and understanding to achieve to their full potential academically, socially and emotionally.
-This takes place in the context of a safe and nurturing school environment where each individual child is known and each individual child’s learning journey is unique to them.
+Our Smile Learn Excel Curriculum aims to give our children the knowledge, skills and understanding to achieve to their full potential academically, socially and emotionally.
+This takes place in the context of a safe and nurturing school environment where each individual child is known, and each individual child’s learning journey is unique to them.

-We follow an immersive theme-based approach to learning in the belief that children learn best when logical connections are made between different aspects of their work.
-We encourage project work and research based learning to encourage the children to have inquiring minds, to take ownership of their own learning, fostering independence and developing resilience.
+We follow a knowledge rich approach to learning in the belief that children's natural curiosity should be encouraged to allow them to learn best when logical connections are made between different aspects of their learning.
+We encourage project work and research-based learning to encourage the children to have inquiring minds, to take ownership of their own learning, fostering independence and developing resilience.